eylulkadioglu/HeartOfNY/README.md

 - **Interactive Map**: A small map of NYS with QR codes for each county.
 - **Database Integration**: A database to store information about counties and historical societies.
-- **Web-Based Application**: Seamless access to county historical information via QR code scanning.
+- **Web-Based Application**: Seamless access to county historical information via web browser.

-## Installation
+- **QR Code**: Ability to access county information by scanning a QR code on a mobile device.

 ### Prerequisites

 - Python 3.x
 - PostgreSQL
-- AWS Account
+- AWS Account (EC2)

 ### Steps